catslanderer/Aspect-Ratio-Detector/README.md

 # Aspect-Ratio-Detector

 I'm exploring using media queries to detect aspect ratio (and not just screen width).
-I'm specifically interested in cases where we have a square-ish game board area and controls that could be positioned either below or beside the game board.
+I'm specifically interested in cases where we have a square viewing area and a rectangular controls area that could be positioned either below or beside the viewing area.
+I want the viewing area to be as large as possible while keeping the controls visible at all times.

 ---